mozillascience/studyGroup/lessons/bash-intro/lesson.md

 Try out `ls /`

 Another special location is your home directory.
 The short-form is `~/`.
 On a Mac, this would be `/Users/username/`.
-You can also shortform any user's home-directory with `~username/`.
+You can also short-form any user's home-directory with `~username/`.

 Try `cat ~/.bashrc`.

-Most of the time working with scripts, you should use relative paths, because one cannot assume the state of another's filesystem.
+Most of the time working with scripts, you should use relative paths, because one cannot assume the state of another's file system.

 # Globbing